 Reading the Quran according to my perception of the universe and not according to the definition of the Quran itself is misleading.
 In this case, I will be applying my perception to the words of the Quran.
 I may even refer to dictionary meanings and try to get guidance (dictionary meaning of “killing” can be very misleading).
 That is why most do not prefer going back in time as they feel that the Quran is more valuable without referring to dictionary meanings that have developed over time.
 Regardless, the Quran alongside the universe is always a new revelation.

 Example: the dictionary meaning of “kufr” is unbelief.
-A denier does not consist of body only.
+An unbeliever does not consist of body only.
 Human beings are housed inside a body that is given to them.
 The body itself is an act of creation.

 Narration: There was a funeral and some people were carrying the body of a hypocrite person and the Prophet (pbuh) stood up to pay respect.
 One person stated that the funeral is that of a hypocrite (munafiq).
 The reply was that “hypocrisy” is dead, what is left is the body which is innocent as it glorifies its Maker.